artfulrobot/chasse/README.md

 - Bugfix in CiviRules.
 Thanks @semseysandor for identifying and fixing, thanks @ufundo for testing.

+- Allow uses with the `edit message templates` permission to administer Chassé via the Mailings » Chassé Supporter Journeys screen.
+Thanks
+  @ufundo for this.

 ### v2.0

 Various feature improvements (per-person delays rather than weekly schedule for example) and CiviRules integration.